ancilla13/ShadowFox/README.md

-This is my basic learnings of the data visualisations in python using Matplotlib and Seaborn also my learning and the report on delhi's Air Quality Index analysis.
+This repository presents my foundational learnings in data visualization using Python, specifically with Matplotlib and Seaborn.
+Additionally, it includes my analysis and report on Delhi's Air Quality Index (AQI), offering insights into pollution trends and environmental data representation.